The-Vheed/Simple-Motion-Detection/README.md

 ## Features
 - All detected movements or changes are saved in a '_detected.avi_' file in the same directory as the script

-- Sensitivity can easily be adjusted using the gui using multiple parameters
+- Sensitivity can easily be adjusted using the gui containing multiple parameters

 - IP Cameras can also be easily integrated with the code for seamless motion detection and automated recording